 Ice hockey is hugely popular in North America and many European countries and is growing in popularity in the UK.
 Whilst the National Hockey League (NHL), that incorporates teams from the US and Canada, is by far the most glamorous, richest league in the world, and also the most popular to bet on, there are a host of other leagues and also international competitions on which to bet.

-This means there is usually some hockey somewhere for fans to get their teeth into and with fast-paced end-to-end action making it great to watch why not give it a go and see if you can make some money too?
+This means there is usually some hockey somewhere for fans to get their teeth into and with fast-paced end-to-end action making it great to watch and also fun to place a casual bet on.

 How To Bet On Ice Hockey